-Most planners only have 5 or 6 categories which ia normally sufficient, but given I’m in the process of planning 2 trips (there’ll be blog posts on how I plan a vacation soon!)
-7 categories was just the right amount for this week.
+Most planners only have 5 or 6 categories which ia normally sufficient, but given I’m in the process of planning 2 trips, 7 categories was just the right amount for this week.

 I’m finding myself liking categorised planners more and more – I really like that you can clearly see what you have going on for each category and where you’re scheduling too much.